 LG's first OLED TV arrived in 2013, and ever since the brand has blazed a trail for the eye-catching TV tech.
-Its 2018 OLEDs are some of the best TVs the Korean giant has ever produced, with a couple of models in particular producing class-leading and Award-winning performances.
+Its 2018 OLEDs are some of the best TVs the Korean giant has ever produced, but they're now a year older and, we're starting to see them show up with some pretty tasty discounts.
+With Black Friday and Cyber Monday just around the corner, you'll probably want to know which models you need to keep an eye on.

-LG has five different ranges to choose from and two or three different size options in each, so the question is, which 2018 LG OLED TV should you buy?
-What are the differences between them, and which is the best value LG OLED TV?
+There are five different ranges to choose from and two or three different size options in each.
+So which 2018 LG OLED TV should you buy?
+What are the differences between them?
+And which is the best value LG OLED TV?

 B8 vs C8 vs E8 vs G8 vs W8 - what are the differences between LG’s 2018 OLED TVs?